← Back to BlogProduct Guides

 By ParentalEdge TeamMar 6, 20268 min read

-Microsoft Edge is the default browser on every Windows PC and laptop.
-If your child uses a Windows device for homework, gaming, or browsing, Edge is likely the browser they reach for first.
-Without parental controls configured, they have unrestricted access to the entire internet.
+If your child uses a Windows device for homework, online tuition, or browsing, Edge may be one of several browsers they use.
+Without parental controls configured, they have unrestricted access to the entire internet through it.

 The good news is that Microsoft has built parental controls into Edge through its Family Safety platform.
 The less good news is that these controls have real limitations — they only work inside Edge, and a child who opens Chrome or Firefox bypasses everything.